Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873. Patients From rest of the world and India call +91-6283487321

 Natrum Sulphuricum is the most helpful medicine for difficult breathing in damp weather.
 The cough with thick, ropy, green phlegm is present.
 Natrum Sulphuricum also works well in humid conditions and when asthma worsens around 4 am and 5 am.
 Natrum Sulphuricum is also among the top-grade remedies for treating asthma in children.

-When and How to use Natrum Sulphuricum?
+When to use Natrum Sulphuricum?

-It is helpful in cases with shortness of breath, tickling in throat with greenish expectoration.
 It is commonly used in biochemic form in ‘6X potency’ and is taken in tablet form.
 The frequency and number of tablets depend on the severity of symptoms.

 5. Blatta Orientalis – For Asthma Triggered by Dust Exposure